My 10 essentials for starting sewing well

 Bonus: the sewing machine

-If you are starting sewing, I advise you to test different brands before choosing.
+If you are starting sewing, I advise you to try different brands before choosing.

 I refer you to my article "How to choose your sewing machine?
 My 7 essential criteria to avoid mistakes."
-If you want to discover a bit more about the machines I chose for the workshop, I also wrote an article on this subject "I test the workshop sewing machines: Janome Sewist 780DC".
+If you want to learn a bit more about the machines I chose for the workshop, I also wrote an article on this topic "I test the workshop sewing machines: Janome Sewist 780DC."

-There you go, you know more about the basic equipment to start sewing well.
+There you go, you know more about the basic equipment to get started well in sewing.

 And you, do you already have this equipment in your sewing kit?

-PS: I will add a little gadget quite indispensable...
-I call it the fabric tester.
-It's a little animal that checks the quality of fabrics before cutting or during, depending on the nap time.
+PS: I'll add a little gadget that's quite essential... the fabric tester.
+It's a little creature that checks the quality of fabrics before or during cutting, depending on the nap time.

 But maybe you already have one! 😂